 - Shots on Target

 Second Half ends, Everton 3, Chelsea 1.

-Christian Pulisic (Chelsea) wins a free kick on the left wing.
+Kenedy (Chelsea) wins a free kick in the attacking half.

 Attempt saved.
-César Azpilicueta (Chelsea) right footed shot from a difficult angle on the left is saved in the top centre of the goal.
+Ross Barkley (Everton) right footed shot from outside the box is saved in the top left corner.